japila-books/spark-sql-internals/docs/logical-operators/LogicalPlanVisitor.md

-title: LogicalPlanVisitor

-# LogicalPlanVisitor -- Contract for Computing Statistic Estimates and Query Hints of Logical Plan
+# LogicalPlanVisitor &mdash; Contract for Computing Statistic Estimates and Query Hints of Logical Plan

-`LogicalPlanVisitor` is the <<contract, contract>> that uses the <<visit, visitor design pattern>> to scan a logical query plan and compute [estimates of plan statistics and query hints](logical-operators/Statistics.md).
+`LogicalPlanVisitor` is the <<contract, contract>> that uses the <<visit, visitor design pattern>> to scan a logical query plan and compute [estimates of plan statistics and query hints](Statistics.md).

 TIP: Read about the *visitor design pattern* in https://en.wikipedia.org/wiki/Visitor_pattern[Wikipedia].